• There are no suggestions because the search field is empty.

 The First Warehouses

 Roughly 2,200 years ago, the Romans were well-known for conquering other nations.
-During this period, they built the Horrea Galbae, which looks a lot like today’s modern warehouses in that it was used to store and retrieve goods.
+During this period, they built the Horrea Galbae, which resembles modern warehouses in that it was used to store and retrieve goods.

-This first warehouse was actually a large network of buildings located near the Tiber River that covered about 225,000 square feet and contained over 140 separate rooms.
+This first warehouse was a large network of buildings near the Tiber River, covering about 225,000 square feet and containing over 140 separate rooms.
 It was used to store a massive grain supply for the public, as well as imported goods like wine, olive oil, and clothing.

 It was a deliberate decision to build this massive network of warehouses adjacent to the river because Roman ships would show up at the port packed with goods.
 As the Romans continued to conquer new lands, they would bring home the “spoils” and establish new trade routes for ongoing commerce.